 As the holidays approach, you will most likely be spending more time out shopping.
-Unfortunately, each swipe of your card could lead to identity theft.
+Unfortunately, each swipe of your card could lead to identity theft – which can lead to debt in your name.
 Use these holiday identity theft tips to keep your information and finances safe.

 5 Holiday Identity Theft Tips